xlavm/Node-js/nodejs-sequelize/README.md

 # Node with Sequelize

-## Configuration Initial
+## Initial Configuration [Local]
 1. Create database executing the file `database/db-script.sql` into MySQL Server
-2. Modify the file `config/db.config.js` for the connection to database.
-3. Create the `.env` file in the equal route of package.json with this:
+2. Create the `.env` file in the equal route of package.json with this:
 ```
 PORT = 3000
 PATH_USER = /api/v1/user